brgillis/bored-api/README.md

 This is a learning project for me to learn API queries and test/demonstrate my understanding of it by creating a QT widget which sends queries to Bored API (see documentation at: https://bored.api.lewagon.com/documentation)

+And now I'm testing out issues too.
+This shouldn't be merged though